D-Bits/D-Bits/README.md

-### Greetings! 👋
+## Greetings! 👋

 <br>

+*This is currently a work in progress.*

 And welcome to my GitHub!
-This is currently a work in progress.
+My name is Dana.
+I am a coder who detests pigeon-holing himself into a single job title/role.
+That said, I primarily specialize in implementing solutions with Python and PostgreSQL.
+To learn more about me, and my work, feel free to visit the links below.

 <br>